 They help project managers, UX/UI designers and developers to plan and build intuitive digital interfaces.
-What’s more, these posters are used in UX audits while conducting heuristic analysis.
+What’s more, these posters can be used when you perform a UX audit.

 Is there a challenge your organization or company needs help solving?
 We’d love to discuss it.